Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 CSS (Cascading Style Sheets) is a language for describing the rendering of HTML and XML documents.
 CSS uses Selectors for binding style properties to elements in the document.
-This Selectors can be used by Selenium as another locating strategy.
+These Selectors can be used by Selenium as another locating strategy.

 .. code-block:: html